10 Best Memory Foam Shoes Tested & Reviewed

 Design Vs Comfort

-Choosing the preference and ideal running sneakers can be a little challenging and confusing especially when looking at new complex technology & attractive design features that are in the shoe market.
-But then this doesn’t mean that you should allow all these fantastic features to sway your judgment and ignore more important factors like comfort and durability.
+Choosing the preference and ideal running sneakers can be a little challenging and confusing especially when looking at new complex technology & attractive design features, that are in the shoe market.
+This doesn’t mean that you should allow all these fantastic features to sway your judgment and ignore more important factors, like comfort and durability.

 Level Of Cushioning

 A good running shoe should have ample cushioning to absorb shock.
 No data exists to say which type of shoe is better, but if you choose a cushioned shoe, look for overall shock absorption for the foot.
 Cushions in shoes function as a spring, converting the energy impact into heat hence reducing the force that will act on the body.

 This is usually 2 to 3 times the weight of the body.
 Factors that determine the cushioning effect are route length, terrain, the speed of runner and the weight of the runner.
 Good cushioning protection to the knee joints is attained at the same time comfortability.
 Good sole material guarantees more resilience and hence improved spring effect.

 Running styles also need different cushioning: lightweight cushioning is for fast runners, moderate cushioning is for those athletes who run to their limit effectively, extensive cushioning is for steady but long runs and maximum cushioning is for those who want an extra soft feeling to their feet.

 Memory foam is a great option for runners who need optimal support!

 People who enjoy the flexibility of being lightweight, but then they also want to protect their feet from getting pounded or bruised while running.
 The cushioning inserts ought to be made of flexible and lightweight materials.
 Durable fabric that will not be able to break down easily after a few kilometers of running.